astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 frame, for an unprimed $\beta=0.866$ at $\pi/4$ above the $x$ axis.
 The blue line shows the horizontal component of $\beta'$ while the red line shows the vertical component.
 The magenta line is the total magnitude of $\beta'$.
-A dotted green line shows the answer that Newtonian physics predicts for the magnitude of $\beta'$.
+The green line shows the answer that Newtonian physics predicts for the magnitude of $\beta'$.
 Note that the two theories agree near $\beta_R=0$, as the correspondence principle says they should, although the Newtonian theory of course